clingen-data-model/genegraph/doc/data_input.md

 # Data Input
-(clingen-search.sink, clingen-search.transform)
+(genegraph.sink, genegraph.transform)

 The data service takes data from predefined input sources and presents it via an API.
-This process occurs in the clingen-search.sink namespace and the clingen-search.transform namespace.
+This process occurs in the genegraph.sink namespace and the genegraph.transform namespace.

 ## Document definition